runalishitap04/-RENT-CALCULATOR/README.md

 At its core, a rent calculator enables users to input various factors that influence rent payments, such as the base rent, additional fees, utilities, taxes, and potential discounts or subsidies.
 By processing this information, it generates a comprehensive estimate of the total monthly or yearly rent amount.
 This automation saves time and reduces errors compared to manual calculations.

-Key Features of a Rent Calculator
+Key Features of a Rent Calculator:

 Basic Rent Input
 Users can enter the base rent amount agreed upon for the property.
 This serves as the starting point for all further calculations.